phoenixeliot/line-puzzle/NOTES.md

 >
 > Currently the closest I have is just identifying the ordering of any outer perimeters (which lets me resolve trivial impossibilities when doing on-the-grid searching, when I fully cut off one area from another) but that's just a special case of this general thing"

+Other example levels to play with:

+- grid 8x8 level 7

 (discussing grid 10x10 level 23)

 ```